ll3N1GmAll/ATAT/README.txt

 OPTION Dependency Checker:
 Dependencies option will attempt to install the required dependencies for ATAT.
 DBD Installer option must be run on your attacker box in order to receive DBD reverse shells.
+Powershell Empire & DeathStar Option Should Only Be Run If You Are Logged In As root!!

 OPTION Persistence:
 PLEASE DO NOT submit payloads generated to virustotal or any other online scanner!!